 - With an electric or stand mixer cream the butter and sugars together until light and fluffy.
-Add egg yolk and vanilla, mix well.
+Add egg yolk and vanilla, and mix well.

 - Add flour a little at a time until fully incorporated.
 The mixture may be a little crumbly at first but it will come together as it's mixed.
 Use your hands if necessary.
-Cover dough with plastic wrap and refrigerate for at least 1 hour.
+Cover the dough with plastic wrap and refrigerate for at least 1 hour.

 - Roll dough into 1" balls and place 2 inches apart on the prepared baking sheet.
-Press a thumbprint into center of each ball, 1/2” deep.
+Press a thumbprint into the center of each ball, 1/2” deep.
 Fill with a small spoonful of jam.
-Bake for 13-15 minutes or until edges are lightly browned.
+Bake for 13-15 minutes or until the edges are lightly browned.